 Limit Inactive Frame Rate: Personal Preference

 Limit Inactive Frame Rate option has helped some players get slightly better performance in Halo Infinite but also caused problems for others.
-Disable Limit Inactive Frame Rate option in Halo Infinite in case you start experiencing in-game stutters or lag.
+Disable the Limit Inactive Frame Rate option in Halo Infinite in case you start experiencing in-game stutters or lag.

 Quality Preset: Custom